thepower/power-docs/docs/Community/phase-1/02-download-build-run-docker.md

    **Solution**

-   Get the new token from the chain administrators.
+   Get the new token from the Telegram bot.

 4. You get the following error when starting the Tea Ceremony client: